-The University of North Carolina Physical Therapy program affiliates with many excellent clinical education centers both inside and outside of North Carolina.
+The UNC-CH physical therapy program affiliates with many excellent clinical education centers both inside and outside of North Carolina.
 Considerable planning and preparation go into the arrangements as affiliation contracts are established.
 The students' special interests and personal circumstances are seriously considered as the clinical assignments are made.
 A diverse geographical distribution of assignments is important in the students' development as a professional physical therapist.

 Clinical Education Settings